-- The purchase and sale agreements, which are allowing for a significant increase in loan balances.
-Our loan origination volume is dependent upon our buyers continuing to purchase loans from us; - The continued issuance of Notes to the general public through our second public Notes offering, which was declared effective by the SEC on September 29, 2015, and has been registered and declared effective in 44 states as of March 31, 2017.
-We began to advertise for our Notes offerings in March 2013 and received an aggregate of approximately \$12,792 and \$11,221 in Notes proceeds as of March 31, 2017 and December 31, 2016, respectively (net of redemptions).
+- The purchase and sale agreements and secured lines, which allow us to increase our loan balances.
+Our loan origination volume is dependent upon our buyers continuing to purchase loans from us.
+We added a secured line of credit in July 2017 for \$1,325, which functions much like the purchase and sale agreements.
+We also added a \$3,000 purchase to an existing purchase and sale agreement in July of 2017; - The continued issuance of Notes to the general public through our second public Notes offering, which was declared effective by the SEC on September 29, 2015, and has been registered and declared effective in 44 states as of June 30, 2017.
+We began to advertise for our Notes offerings in March 2013 and received an aggregate of approximately \$14,239 and \$11,221 in Notes proceeds as of June 30, 2017 and December 31, 2016, respectively (net of redemptions).
 We anticipate continuing our capital raising efforts in 2017, focusing on the efforts that have proven fruitful; - Interest income and/or principal repayments related to the loans.
-The Company's ability to fund its operations remains dependent upon the ability of our largest borrower, whose loan commitments represented 28% and 37% our total outstanding loan commitments as of March 31, 2017 and December 31, 2016, respectively, to continue paying interest and/or principal.
-The risk of our largest customer not paying interest is mitigated in the short term by having an Interest Escrow, which had a balance of \$449 and \$541 as of March 31, 2017 and December 31, 2016, respectively.
+The Company's ability to fund its operations remains dependent upon the ability of our largest borrower, whose loan commitments represented 23% and 37% our total outstanding loan commitments as of June 30, 2017 and December 31, 2016, respectively, to continue paying interest and/or principal.
+The risk of our largest customer not paying interest is mitigated in the short term by having an Interest Escrow, which had a balance of \$311 and \$541 as of June 30, 2017 and December 31, 2016, respectively.
 While a default by this large customer could impact our cash flow and/or profitability in the long term, we believe that, in the short term, a default might impact profitability, but not liquidity, as we are generally not receiving interest payments from the customer on the development loan portion of the customer's balance while the customer is performing (this interest is being credited from the interest escrow).
 This customer is in good standing with us and is current on their construction loan interest payments.
-As of March 31, 2017, our next two largest customers made up 9% and 5% respectively of our loan commitments, with loans in Sarasota, Florida and Savannah, Georgia, respectively.
-As of December 31, 2016, our next two largest customers make up 11% and 6% respectively of our loan commitments, with loans in Sarasota, Florida and Savannah, Georgia, respectively; - Funds from the sale of foreclosed assets, net of any debt which we might have on those assets; - Funds borrowed from our bank line (which was effective in January 2017); and - Funds borrowed from affiliated creditors.
+As of June 30, 2017, our next two largest customers made up 7% and 5% respectively of our loan commitments, with loans in Sarasota, Florida and Orlando, Florida, respectively.
+As of December 31, 2016, our next two largest customers made up 11% and 6% respectively of our loan commitments, with loans in Sarasota, Florida and Savannah, Georgia, respectively;

+- Funds from the sale of foreclosed assets, net of any debt which we might have on those assets;

+- Funds borrowed from our bank line; and

+- Funds borrowed from affiliated creditors.